 There is nothing quite like seeing a game in person.
 It is a unique experience that is quite different from watching on television or your favorite mobile device.

-- how to get college football tickets can make the difference between getting in or being shut out.
+- Tickets: If you want to attend a game in person, of course you'll need to get your hands on some tickets.
+The difficulty depends on the popularity of the matchup you want to see.
+Knowing how to get college football tickets can make the difference between getting in or being shut out.

 - Game-day activities: If you're heading to campus for a game, there are plenty of awesome college football activities to enjoy!
 From pre-game events like pep rallies and tailgating, to the pageantry that takes place leading up to kickoff and during the game, there's just nothing like experiencing a game for yourself.